Program Overview

 - Personal Statement

-- At least 3 letters of recommendation (1) letter of support from their urology training program director recommending them for the fellowship and attesting to the candidate’s successful completion of the urology training program.
+- At least 3 letters of recommendation, including at least one letter from their urology training program director and/or department chair recommending them for the fellowship and attesting to the candidate’s successful completion of the urology training program.

 Interview Format: 2 days in-person interviews at Harborview Medical Center